 R. Mark Simpson, D.V.M., Ph.D.

 Dr. Simpson is an investigative pathologist whose work focuses on disease biomarker discovery, validation of human disease models, and computer-assisted diagnostics, tissue image analysis and cytometry for mechanistic insight.
-In addition, Dr. Simpson directs the NIH Comparative Biomedical Scientist Training Program, a nationally recognized interdisciplinary University-NIH Graduate Partnership Program employing a novel curriculum to provide training in comparative biomedical science, including experience in comparative diagnostic pathology and human disease research leading to the Ph.D. degree.
+In addition, Dr. Simpson directs the NIH Comparative Biomedical Scientist Training Program (CBSTP), a nationally recognized interdisciplinary University-NIH Graduate Partnership Program employing a novel curriculum to provide training in comparative biomedical science, including experience in comparative diagnostic pathology and human disease research leading to the Ph.D. degree.

 The Molecular Pathology Unit (MPU), headed by Dr. Simpson, conducts 4 main spheres of activity: